Donald-Brown/m_jquery/README.md

 - How to use the web storage API
 - How to use the web workers API
 - An app using web workers and web storage

+## Chapter 15 - Get off to a fast start with jQuery Mobile
+- How to work with mobile devices
+- How to get started with jQuery Mobile
+- How to format content with jQuery Mobile
+- A mobile website for Vecta Corp